14 Health & Safety Compliance must-haves for South Africa

 10. Safe Work Procedure Plan

-Also known as a Safe Operating Procedure Plan, the plan is a working document which describes the best and safest way relevant tasks must be performed.
+Also known as a Safe Operating Procedure Plan, the plan is a working document that describes the best and safest way relevant tasks must be performed.

 Not only does this keep employees safe but it also safeguards tools, machinery, and equipment.
 Through this, the quality service or product can also be ensured.